 Who doesn’t love these toys!
 The elephant is divine, is is the hippo, tiger, etc. They are pricey but this last forever!

 Mönkebergstrasse 7 040 – 399 926 04

-Nodelheim not only makes these adorable booties, but personalizes them for you right there and then…or you can order online if you get someone German to help you with the website.
-They also personalize cute bags, key rings, and other bits
+Nodelheim not only makes adorable booties, but personalizes them for you right there and then…or you can order online if you get someone German to help you with the website.
+They also personalize cute bags, key rings, and other bits.

 After the frenzy of the Levante House and its amazing shops, I finally emerged to explore some other stuff and found the following: